developer-zebra/developer-zebra-site/src/mx/4-4/mx/filemgr/index.md

 ### Overview

-The File Manager setting type allows your application to manage files on the device.
-For example you can download a file from an ftp server and it save on the device.
+The File Manager allows an application to manage files on the device, for example to download a file from an FTP server and it save on the device.

 ### Main Functionality